-''' from twisted.python.log import FileLogObserver
+''' from twisted.logger import textFileLogObserver

 def logger():

-return FileLogObserver(open("/tmp/my.log", "w")).emit
+return textFileLogObserver(open("/tmp/my.log", "w"))

 '''

 Invoking twistd --logger my.logger ... will log to a file named /tmp/my.log (this simple example could easily be replaced with use of the --logfile parameter to twistd).